daniel-covelli/go-micro/README.md

 # learn-go

-This is a test playground that I'm using to learn how to build microservices in GO.
+This is a test playground for learning microservices in GO.

 ```shell
 curl http://localhost:9090 | jq # ping server and display formatted json